hashicorp-services/tfm/site/docs/commands/core_remove-backend.md

 `tfm core remove-backend` is used to assist in removing the `backend{}` configuration block from the `terraform{}` block in terraform configurations that have been migrated.

-tfm will use the `terraform_config_metadata.json` config file to iterate through all cloned repositories in the `github_clone_repos_path`. tmf will removed the backend from all `config_paths` for the repo.
+tfm will use the `terraform_config_metadata.json` config file to iterate through all cloned repositories in the `clone_repos_path`. tmf will removed the backend from all `config_paths` for the repo.

 tfm will create a branch, commit the branch, and push it to the origin for code owners to create a PR.